Community Living Assistance and Support Services Provider Manual

 - Temporary lease/rental of DME to allow for repair, purchase or replacement of an essential support system or while non-CLASS resources reviews the necessity of an adaptive aid for an individual.
 Lease/rental shall not exceed 90 days.

-Funding of copayments for therapeutic services is limited to those therapeutic services available in the CLASS program.
-Funding of copayments for prescription medication is unavailable through the CLASS Program.
+This section does not include all adaptive aids which are excluded from funding by the CLASS program.
+Funding of insurance copayments for therapeutic services is limited to those therapeutic services available in the CLASS program.
+Funding of insurance copayments for prescription medication is unavailable through the CLASS Program.
 Prescription medication is covered through the Vendor Drug Program administered by the Texas Health and Human Services Commission.
 A CLASS individual is authorized to have funding available for an unlimited number of prescriptions per month as a benefit of being a CLASS program participant.

 The following forms may need to be completed as part of the request process for adaptive aids: